LearnersGuild/curriculum-app/modules/Static-HTTP-Server/README.md

 - Can link to HTTP assets from HTML using `<link>`
 - Can link to HTTP assets from HTML using `<script>`
 - Can link to HTTP assets from HTML using `<img>`
-- Can link to HTTP assets from CSS using `@import`
 - Can explain the difference between express's sendFile and serving static files

 ## Suggested Search Terms